Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Moz is helpful in gaining insight to what keywords online shoppers are using to search for products in the category or niche market we sell in,” says Opal Hurteau of Sunvixen.
 “Using Moz, we have been able to use targeted search terms in product descriptions and blog posts to help direct traffic to our business online.
 Moz is also helpful for doing research on what domains are linking to our online competitors as well as what keywords the competition is ranking for.
 This competitive analysis gives us value information about how to build our business in a way that allows customers of our competitors to find us.”

-“I have been building and managing eCommerce websites for more than 8 years and if I have to narrow it down to the ONE tool that has been proven the most valuable is Omnisend,” says Filippo Decotto of Ploumanac’h.
+“I have been managing and building eCommerce websites for more than 8 years and if I have to narrow it down to the ONE tool that has been proven the most valuable is Omnisend,” says Filippo Decotto of Ploumanac’h.
 “Email marketing is essential for eCommerce websites, it is one of the most powerful converting tools that allow every eCommerce owner to make the most out of their website.

 Their beautiful and easy-to-use interface makes creating campaigns a breeze, but what is even more powerful is their ready-to-use automation batches that make the implementation extremely smooth.”